 “This is a much more complex problem than some roadkill here and there,” she says.
 “Roads can impact critical ecological processes and influence the demographics and evolution of animals and plants.”

-Cramer and colleague John Bissonette, professor in the Department of Wildland Resources and unit leader with the U.S. Geological Survey Utah Cooperative Fish and Wildlife Research Unit, recently completed a three-year study to evaluate the use and effectiveness of wildlife crossings in the United States and Canada.
-The project, which includes the efforts of student researchers and team members from governmental agencies and other universities, was funded by the National Cooperative Highway Research Program of the National Academies of Science and Engineering’s Transportation Research Board.
+Cramer and colleague John Bissonette, professor in the Department of Wildland Resources and unit leader with the U.S. Geological Survey Utah Cooperative Fish and Wildlife Research Unit, are conducting a three-year study to evaluate the use and effectiveness of wildlife crossings in the United States and Canada.
+The project, which includes the efforts of student researchers and team members from governmental agencies and other universities, is funded by the National Cooperative Highway Research Program of the National Academies of Science and Engineering’s Transportation Research Board.

-As part of the project, the researchers conducted an exhaustive survey of efforts by transportation and wildlife officials in the United States and Canada to determine what measures state and provincial agencies are conducting to mitigate wildlife-vehicle collisions.
+As part of the project, the researchers conducted an exhaustive survey of transportation and wildlife officials in the United States and Canada to determine what measures the states and provinces those officials represent take to mitigate wildlife-vehicle collisions.

-“What we’ve discovered is some states and provinces are using innovative measures, such as construction of wildlife passages, and others aren’t taking much action,” Cramer says.
+“What we’ve discovered is some states and provinces are using innovative measures, such as construction of wildlife passages, and others aren’t taking much action,” says Cramer.

-New pavement-level animal crossings, such as those near Park City, Utah, are also ineffective, Bissonette says.
+New pavement-level animal crossings, such as those near Park City, Utah, are also ineffective, says Bissonette.
 “They simply do not work.
 The traffic volume is too great and the speeds are too high.”

 What is working, the researchers say, are animal overpasses and underpasses that keep wildlife out of harm’s way.
-Such solutions may seem costly, but Bissonette argues they’re worth it.
-“Construction of a specially designed overpass or underpass is a sizable investment,” he says.
-“But if you amortize the cost of the investment against the cost of not doing it – and factor in human mortalities – I think that puts it into perspective.”
+Such solutions may seem costly, but Bissonette argues they’re worth the investment.
+“Construction of a specially designed overpass or underpass is a sizable investment,” Bissonette says.
+“But if you amortize the cost of investment against the cost of not doing it—and factor in human mortalities—I think that puts it into perspective.”

 Bissonette and Cramer also note that the issue is much broader than concern for large mammals that cause highly destructive accidents.
 Obviously, a collision with an elk will put a bigger damper on your day than a bug splattering your windshield, they say, but all creatures great and small are impacted by impenetrable terrain.

-“When approaching this problem and considering solutions you need to think about the permeability of the landscape,” Bissonette says.
-“We need to consider accessibility not only for deer and elk, but for smaller mammals, fish, birds, reptiles – even insects.”
+“When approaching this problem and considering solutions you need to think about the permeability of the landscape,” says Bissonette.
+“We need to consider accessibility not for only deer and elk, but for smaller mammals, fish, birds—even insects.”

 Bissonette says conventional solutions have favored a “funnel” approach; that is, forcing wildlife into progressively narrower options for safe passage.
 “What we need to be doing is thinking of a “sieve” approach,” he says.

-Solutions that accommodate a broad spectrum of species are needed, Cramer says.
+Solutions that accommodate the broad spectrum of species are needed, says Cramer.
 That bug on the windshield may seem an insignificant annoyance, but the decline of American bee populations and the corresponding impact on agriculture is not.
 So much so that the state of Washington posts reduced speed limits in alfalfa production areas during periods of pollination.

-What the researchers have also gleaned from the study is that wildlife collision mitigation needs to begin at the start of the road-planning process.
-Cramer advises students preparing for careers in wildland management that they must be prepared to get involved in long-range roadway planning and offer environmentally friendly solutions.
-And she warns that the process could span their entire careers.
+What researchers have also gleaned from the study is that wildlife mitigation needs to begin at the start of the road-planning process.
+Cramer advises students preparing for careers in wildland management that they must get involved in long-range planning and be prepared to offer less environmentally destructive options.
+And she warns the process could span their entire careers.
 “A single highway project may require 20 to 30 years of planning,” she says.

-“Transportation projects are not ‘done deals,’” Cramer says.
-“Recent plans for highway construction in Wyoming and Ohio, for example, were altered to better accommodate wildlife.”
+“Transportation projects are not ‘done deals,’” says Cramer.
+“Recent plans for highway construction in Wyoming and Ohio were altered to better accommodate wildlife.”